Get

 Training🦮

-Imperial Shih Tzus are playful dogs with a propensity for humor.
-Although they are not dumb, they are not the most brilliant canines in the dog kingdom.
-They can be hard to housebreak and need lots of command repetition to ultimately “get it”.
+Imperial Shih Tzus are playful dogs and although they are certainly not dumb, they are not the most intelligent canines in the dog kingdom.
+They can be hard to housebreak and need lots of command repetition.

 Grooming ✂️